Easy Homemade Biscuits

 Buttermilk is a special ingredient in biscuits for two reasons.
 First, it helps the biscuits to rise by reacting with the baking soda to make things bubbly and light.
 Second, buttermilk adds a subtle, tangy flavor and some richness to the biscuit dough.
 (It’s also an excuse to buy buttermilk, which is tasty on its own with cornbread and other snacks.)

-How Do You Make Homemade Biscuits?
+How to Make Homemade Biscuits

 Now for the fun part!
-I love making biscuits at home, because rolling and cutting the dough is so easy and satisfying.
-It’s a great project to have kids help with, too!
+Rolling and cutting the biscuit dough is so easy and satisfying.
+Itโ€™s a great project to have the kids help with, too!
 Pro tip: when kneading the dough, flour your hands to keep the dough from sticking to them.
+Follow the steps below to make perfect homemade biscuits.
+You’ll find the printable instructions in the recipe card.

-• Knead and Cut the Dough.
-Turn out your dough onto a clean, floured surface, and knead it just until it starts to come together.
-Then roll it (or press it with your hands) into a thick disc, about ¾ of an inch thick.
-Cut out 12 biscuits with a biscuit cutter.
-If you run out of dough, press the scraps together gently, roll again, and cut more biscuits.
+• Knead the dough.
+Turn your dough out onto a clean, floured surface, and knead it just until it starts to come together.
+Afterward, roll the dough (or press it with your hands) into a thick disc, about ยพ of an inch thick.

 • Enjoy.
-Serve your homemade biscuits warm from the oven, with your favorite main course (or with butter, honey, jam, a glass of milk… anything!).
+Serve your homemade biscuits warm from the oven, with your favorite main course (or with butter, honey, jam, a glass of milkโ€ฆ anything!).
+See below for easy serving ideas.

-If you’ve ever made a pan of disappointingly heavy, flat, or hard biscuits, you know how frustrating that can be!
-But no worries – I’ve got all the tips and hacks for great biscuits, with plenty of fluffy layers.
+If youโ€™ve ever made a pan of disappointingly heavy, flat, or hard biscuits, you know how frustrating that can be!
+But no worries – Iโ€™ve got all the tips and hacks for great biscuits, with plenty of fluffy layers.

-• Keep Cold Things Cold: One of my top tips for the best biscuits?
+• Use cold ingredients.
+One of my top tips for the best biscuits?
 Keep that butter cold.
 Unlike other recipes where you really need to soften the butter, biscuits bake up better when you use hard, cold pieces of butter.
-This is because biscuits get some of their rise and flaky layers from the butter melting and creating steam during the baking process.
+This is because biscuits get some of their rise and flaky layers from the butter melting and creating steam during the baking process.ย

-• Handle with Care: It’s essential to use a light touch when you work with biscuit dough.
-In fact, while you do have to “knead” it a bit, it’s helpful to remember that this is nothing like kneading bread dough.
-You want the dough to come together into something roll-able, it’s true, but don’t go beyond that, or you risk overdeveloping the gluten and making chewy biscuits.
+• Handle with care.
+Itโ€™s essential to use a light touch when you work with biscuit dough.
+In fact, while you do have to โ€œkneadโ€ it a bit, itโ€™s helpful to remember that this is nothing like kneading bread dough.
+You want the dough to come together into something rollable, itโ€™s true, but donโ€™t go beyond that, or you risk overdeveloping the gluten and making chewy biscuits.

-• Use a Biscuit Cutter: Another great tool to have on hand is a real biscuit cutter, or a metal cookie cutter with tall sides.
+• Use a biscuit cutter.
+Another great tool is a real biscuit cutter or a metal cookie cutter with tall sides.
 You could also use a glass, but cutting biscuits with a blunt or rounded edge tends to smush the dough.
-Smushed dough won’t rise as well as sharply cut dough with all those layers and chunks of butter intact.
+Smushed dough wonโ€™t rise as well as sharply cut dough with all those layers and chunks of butter intact.
+If you’re a fan of baking biscuits, it’s worth it to buy a cutter!

 A biscuit split in half on a small plate.